siegeon/magic.lambda.crypto/README.md

 this is technically _"using exceptions for control flow"_, it has been an explicit and conscious design choice as the library was created, to avoid false positives during the verification process of a signature.

+Notice, if you want the signature back as raw bytes, you can supply a **[raw]** argument, and set its value to boolean true, at which point the returned signature will be returned as a raw `byte[]`.
+This might be useful, if you for instance need to persist the signature to disc, as a binary file, etc.

 ### Encrypting and decrypting a message

 To encrypt a message, you can use something as follows.